TimothyHelton/notes/statistics/00_statistics.md

 ---

 ### <a name="median"></a> Median
-- Sort all the values and select the midpoint
-- If there is an even number of values then average the two located at the midpoint
+- Equivalent to the 50th percentile.
 - **Median is less susceptible to outliers than the mean**
   - whenever you present a mean value also show the median

+1. Sort all the values and select the midpoint
+1. If there is an even number of values then average the two located at the midpoint

 [Table of Contents](#toc)